WHISKER WISDOM CATERVIEW WITH CREALDE!

 ME: I would agree with that last point.

-C: I do.
-She did.
+C: I do and she did.

 C: Not much to tell.
 She ran off with her Tai Chi instructor and then came back.